kunilovskaya/kunilovskaya.github.io/_projects/books.md

 ## 2025
+* Stefan Zweig.
+1941.
+Die Welt von Gestern (in Russian)
+* Jostein Gaarder.
+1991.
+Sophie's World (continue to love Scandinavian literature)
+* attempted Genki Kawamura's If Cats Disappeared from the World (2016)
+* attempted Marcel Proust's Swann's Way and Laurent Gounelle's The Gods Always Travel Incognito (dropped both, not a fan of the French literature)
 * Khaled Hosseini.
 2003.
 The Kite Runner (in Russian translation)
 * Arthur Golden.
 1997.
 Memoirs of a Geisha (in Russian translation)
 * Hermann Hesse.
 1927.
 Steppenwolf (in Russian translation)